 Site design: Skeleton

-Talking to Strangers: Poems of Everyday Life, Poems by Peter Carroll
+Talking to Strangers: Poetry of Everyday Life, Poems by Peter Carroll

 multiplicity of voices in Peter Carroll's poems ensure that no one

 is, truly, a stranger.

 "Peter Carroll's vivid, lively, immensely readable poems would have you believe he has no illusions.
 He knows things are terrible.
 What people crowded together are capable of he also knows, being a tough-minded expatriate New Yorker.
 But something has caused him to go back to Manhattan and encounter people, listening to as many of their stories as he can, remembering his own.
 Some are hilarious: the strangers thrown together in a dark stalled subway car bonding together over advice about hair care; his memory of his own 5-year-old self on the way to kindergarten telling a playmate who wants him to stay and play with her, 'I need to go. / Do you want your husband to be stupid?'
 Yet Carroll, with his historian's dispassionate eye and sense of time, doesn't flinch from the darkness of the great city, where the homeless struggle to stay alive during a snowstorm, where lives are played out on the street and you can't help but see.
 Nor does he shy from the knowledge of what America has become.
 The truth is, Peter Carroll loves the world, wants to save it, and tries to.
 His passion shines through these poems.
 He approaches his work the way his grandpa Izzy, the intinerant glazier, approached his: '…he loved the glass he cut/ because of all the light, he said, it brought to life.'" - Charlotte Muse